Return to FAQ List

 Don't add your own keywords to blocked.txt directly because they will be overwritten when the update is run.
 For this purpose, create a blocked-custom.txt file in the working directory and specify this filename under "Include these custom files:" then check the box beside it so it gets incorporated into blocked.txt

-When updater.exe is run the download and merge procedure will start (unless it's never been configured before, in which case the selection GUI is shown)
+When updater.exe is run the download and merge procedure will start

 When updatersetup.bat is run the selection GUI is shown, click OK to save any changes.

-- Pick Update from server "http://updt.dnsredirctrl.com"
+Highly recommended: Pick update from server "http://updt.dnsredirctrl.com"

 This is hosted on Amazon S3 for redundancy and global availability.